A Welcoming Hub for Iraqi Culture and Community

 International Women’s Day Celebration

-In March 2024, the Iraqi Canadian Society proudly hosted a warm and joyful celebration at our Mississauga headquarters in honor of International Women’s Day.
+In March 2024, the Iraqi Canadian Society proudly hosted a warm and joyful celebration at our Inanna venue and Mississauga headquarters in honor of International Women’s Day.
 The event brought together women from across the community to celebrate their achievements, share stories, and enjoy a festive atmosphere filled with appreciation and solidarity.

 With an inspiring turnout and heartfelt conversations, the gathering highlighted the strength, resilience, and beauty of women in our community.
 It was a vibrant reminder of our ongoing commitment to support and uplift women of all generations.